holgerbrandl/kalasim/docs/userguide/docs/monitors.md

 ##  Merging of Monitors

 <!-- **{TODO}** Write tests for merging of monitors-->
-In contrast to `salabim` Monitors can not be directly merged (yet) in `kalasim`.
-However it is possible to merge the resulting `DescriptiveStatistics`
+In contrast to `salabim` Monitors cannot be directly merged (yet) in `kalasim`.
+However, it is possible to merge the resulting `DescriptiveStatistics`

 <!--The method Monitor.merge() is used for that, like:-->